foureyes/itp-camp-python/slides/types-operators-variables.markdown

 <div class="incremental" markdown="block">

-It translates a high-level programming language into a low-level language that the computer can execute (our books call this object code)
+It translates a high-level programming language into a low-level language that the computer can execute (sometimes this is called object code)

 __What's the difference between compiled and interpreted languages?__